wlsf82/cv/README.md

 For the web project:

 - I'm defining and implementing a Quality Strategy
-- I'm implementing automated tests using Cypress
+- I'm implementing automated tests using Cypress and Playwright
 - I'm implementing continuous integration workflows
 - I'm participating in Scrum ceremonies
 - I'm running exploratory testing sessions